 - An employee who receives an assessment of "Did Not Meet Expectations / Did Not Achieve Objectives" should be immediately placed on a Performance Improvement Plan (P.I.P.) by his / her immediate supervisor.
 The P.I.P. will be according to the format noted and must be subsequently reviewed and approved by the Executive Administrator with overall responsibility for the department and the Director of Human Resources.

 - The P.I.P. should identify the areas of concern which the supervisor has discussed with the employee and the proposed training or programs whose completion is necessary to rectify each of the areas.
 The employee and supervisor should work together to identify the training or programs; however, the supervisor may elect to mandate a specific course of action.
-The specific requirements for acceptable performance must be clearly stated.
+The specific requirements for acceptable performance as well as dates of expected completion must be clearly stated.

 - The P.I.P. is to be completed within the time frames noted but not less than thirty (30) and not more than ninety (90) days.
 The days to completion may be extended with the approval of the Executive Administrator responsible for the department.

 - Once the P.I.P is discussed with the employee, both the supervisor and the employee will sign the P.I.P acknowledging the P.I.P. as the employee's requirements for continued employment.

 - Satisfactory completion of the P.I.P. now becomes a condition of employment.

 - Whose behavior improves by the time limits prescribed will be taken off the P.I.P and the P.I.P. will be dismissed.
 The employee will then follow the normal process for performance evaluation with the balance of the University's employees;

 - Whose behavior improves in at least 2/3 of the areas noted may be placed on a continuation of the P.I.P for the remaining area.
 Once that area improves the employee will be taken off the P.I.P.